Rob Deer: Legacy

 Deer held the American League record for strikeouts in a season (186 strikeouts in 1987) until being passed by Jack Cust in 2008.
 He struck out at least 140 times in a season on seven occasions, and averaged a strikeout every 2.75 at-bats over his career.

 A 2022 article comparing him to Yankees slugger Joey Gallo referred to Deer as the oft-mentioned "king of all-or-nothing sluggers."

+In December 2013, Deer was announced as part of the inaugural class of the Milwaukee Brewers Wall of Honor.